philou/philou.github.com/_posts/2018-08-22-presenting-a-large-scale-refactoring-as-a-business-opportunity.markdown

 ## More to come

 This was the 10th post in a [series about how to get sponsorship for large scale refactoring]({{site.baseurl}}/categories/#large-scale-refactoring-sponsorship-series).
-In next week's post, I'll go over how to use a recent discovery about how our brain works to become even more convincing !
-[Stay tuned](http://eepurl.com/dxKE95) !
+In [next week's post](/effective-warning-signals-to-get-sponsorship-for-a-large-scale-refactoring/), I'll go over how to use a recent discovery about how our brain works to become even more convincing !